dbojan/Pluto-TV-Playlists-Python/README.md

 ```
 --jwt-only            Only refresh JWT in existing .m3u8 files
 ```
-This will skip generating xml files, obviously
+This will skip generating xml files, obviously.
+It downloads jwt token for single channel in a region, and applies it to m3u8 files for that region.